SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/submissions/process.md

 ---
 uid: help-en-form-submissions-process
 title: Process form submissions
-description:  In this how-to guide you’ll learn how to process form submissions manually.
+description: In this how-to guide you will learn how to process form submissions manually.
 author: SuperOffice RnD
 so.date: 02.21.2023
 keywords: Forms